teodoryantcheff/SolidCam-Mach3-Post/README.md

 ##Current status :
  - 3 axis - considered working
  - 4 axis - works for both repositioning moves and 4x toolpaths
- - 5 axis - works, issue being that Z and probably A are inverted

-##Never even tried :
+ - 5 axis - works.
+Problems with inversion seem to be fixed now !!!
- - Drill cycles of any kind
+ - Drill seems to work
+ - Tapping seems to work
+ - fhgdgfd

+**This post is yet to produce code that has been run on a real machine !
+Use at your own risk !**

+##TODO :
+ - Arc feeds may need work
+ - 4x indexial use may need some more work to avoid unnecessary retracts to clearance
  - Canned cycles of any kind
- - Tapping
  - Tool offsets and compensation
- - Not even air cutting time on a real machine of any kind
+ - Along Y version